OccupyWallStreet/nycga2/wp-content/plugins/wordpress-https/readme.txt

 If you're having partially encrypted/mixed content errors or other problems, please read the <a href="http://wordpress.org/extend/plugins/wordpress-https/faq/">FAQ</a>.
 If you're still having trouble, please <a href="http://wordpress.org/tags/wordpress-https#postform">start a support topic</a> and I will do my best to assist you.

-= Known Issues =
-When using a subdomain as the SSL Host, logged in cookies are not properly deleted upon logging out.

 == Installation ==
 1. Upload the `wordpress-https` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==
 = How do I make my whole website secure? =
 To make your entire website secure, you simply need to change your home url and site url to use HTTPS instead of HTTP.
 Please read <a href="http://codex.wordpress.org/Changing_The_Site_URL" target="_blank">how to change the site url</a>.

 = How do I make only certain pages secure? =
 In the Publish box on the add/edit post screen, a checkbox for 'Force SSL' has been added to make this process easy.
 See Screenshots if you're having a hard time finding it.

+= I changed my SSL Host and now I can't get into my admin panel! = Go to your wp-config.php file and add this line.
+Hit any page on your site, and then remove it.
+`define('WPHTTPS_RESET', true);`

 = I'm getting 404 errors on all of my pages.
 Why? =
 If you're using a public/shared SSL, try disabling your custom permalink structure.
 Some public/shared SSL's have issues with WordPress' permalinks because of the way they are configured.

-= How do I fix partially encrypted/mixed content errors? =

-To identify what is causing your page(s) to be insecure, please follow the instructions below.
+= How do I fix partially encrypted/mixed content errors? = To identify what is causing your page(s) to be insecure, please follow the instructions below.
 <ol>
  <li>Download <a href="http://www.google.com/chrome" target="_blank">Google Chrome</a>.</li>